Curran-WFU/Venetian-Canal-Metagenomics/README.md

 # Venetian-Canal-Metagenomics

-Data files from MG-RAST and Python prgrams for analysis.
+Data files and Python programs for analysis.